kiwicopple/paul.copplest.one/docs/blog/product-distribution-fit.md

 ---
 date: 2017-12-26
 description: people talk about product market fit.
 This is good for innovation.
 Business doesn't always have to be about innovation.
 Sometimes it's about convenience.
+draft: true
 ---

 # Product Distribution Fit (Draft)